PoisonIvory/sage/ARCHITECTURE.md

 # Sage Voice Analysis Architecture

-This document provides a comprehensive visual overview of the Sage voice analysis system, featuring a hybrid client-server architecture for research-grade vocal biomarker analysis.
+This document provides a comprehensive overview of the Sage voice analysis system, featuring a hybrid client-server architecture for research-grade vocal biomarker analysis.
 It's designed to help contributors understand the complete system design from user interaction to clinical insights.

-**Architecture Status**: This document reflects the actual implementation as of January 2025 after major architectural refactoring.
-The system now follows clean domain-driven design principles with proper separation of concerns.

-**Note**: This document only includes features and components that currently exist in the codebase.

 ## System Overview